slatedocs/slate/source/includes/_endpoint-projects.md

 token and will be included on the notification email as a link for the invited user to configure their account in order to use the app.

+This behavior is the same as described for [inviting new users when sharing a dataset](#inviting-new-users)

 #### Datasets